 The Communities Directorate employs (among many others) planners, civil engineers, educational psychologists, ecologists, bus drivers, information analysts, school crossing patrols, administrators and countryside rangers.
 Much of our work is carried out in partnership with other agencies and organisations as the best way to provide for the people of Warwickshire.

-Our staff based in offices, business centres, parks and depots throughout the county and we are supported by five portfolio holding councillors who are responsible for certain areas of our work.
+Our staff are based in offices, business centres, parks and depots throughout the county.
+There are five councillors who are responsible for certain areas of our work.

 The directorate is made up of the following business services:

 Assistant Director, David Ayton-Hill brings together the following teams: economy and skills; strategic infrastructure; strategic planning; transport planning and road safety; parking; infrastructure and regeneration; and waste management and climate change.

 Environment Services (service delivery)